2 Anatomy of an offline evaluation

 Effective offline evaluations serve as a pre-flight checklist, methodically testing how models respond to various conditions, edge cases, and user behaviors.
 This disciplined approach not only improves performance before launch but provides the confidence needed when asked that all-too-familiar question, especially in a faster pace environment: 'Is this ready for our users?’

-As machine learning practitioners, we need to introduce new model versions into the product responsibly.
+As AI practitioners, we need to introduce new model versions into the product responsibly.
+By the end of this book, you may notice I keep emphasizing the responsibility of introducing changes.
+I do this because I’ve worked in so many teams that just push to production with little evaluations.
+It's just odd – why would you not want to understand how effective the thing you're building is.
 We must ensure that the models don't cause harm or reinforce bias.
 Offline evaluations represent one of the key tools in our toolbox for fulfilling this responsibility.
 They function as the critical bridge between theory and practice, providing an early reality check of how a model might perform before it's deployed in a live environment.
-Consider offline evaluations as your opportunity to identify any structural weaknesses before users are invited to experience the product, somewhat similar to inspecting a building's foundation for cracks before opening the doors to visitors.